 Saturday, November 4, 2023

-However, I happen to think that CISA’s paper could have been much more successful if the writers had taken time up front to ask themselves, “Why does the naming problem need to be solved?”
+I think CISA’s paper could have been much more successful if the writers had taken time up front to ask themselves, “Why does the naming problem need to be solved?”
 Obviously, the fact that there isn’t a consistent, universal naming scheme for software products by itself shouldn’t keep anybody awake at night.
 What is the real problem this causes?

 While software naming issues show up in many areas – e.g., cataloguing software products of different types – there is one area where the naming problem is causing significant and ongoing harm: that is in software vulnerability management.
 Specifically, the naming problem makes it difficult – and often impossible - for a user organization to learn about vulnerabilities that are present in a software product it uses (whether in the product itself or in one of its components).